RaghuBoominathano2324/Mern-Food-Order-WebSite/README.md

-##🍽️ Arusuvai – Modern Food Ordering Platform
+## 🍽️ Arusuvai – Modern Food Ordering Platform

-#🧾 Overview
+### 🧾 Overview

-Arusuvai is a full-stack Food Ordering Web Application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-Designed as a capstone project, it brings together key web development concepts like user authentication, data management, and real-time functionality.
+**Arusuvai** is a full-stack Food Ordering Web Application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+Designed as a capstone project, it brings together essential web development concepts such as secure user authentication, CRUD operations, and real-time interactivity.

-This platform is ideal for beginners and aspiring full-stack developers to gain practical experience in building real-world applications—from designing APIs to integrating frontend and backend systems.
+This platform is perfect for beginners and aspiring full-stack developers to gain hands-on experience building real-world applications—from designing RESTful APIs to integrating frontend and backend systems seamlessly.

 #⚙️ Core Functionality